vincent-lowe/241104-CalEPA/README.md

-# 241023-UAPIM
+# 241104-CalEPA
-Repo for sharing files and data with 241023-UAPIM students
+Repo for sharing files and data with 241104-CalEPA students

+Some file resources can be gathered here if other sources fail.